Klaus Mattis

 Talks

-- Proof of the Hopkins-Morel-Hoyois Theorem at International Workshop on Algebraic Topology, Shanghai
+| 06/24 | Proof of the Hopkins-Morel-Hoyois Theorem | International Workshop on Algebraic Topology, Shanghai |

 Academic service

-I am a co-organizer of the winter school on unstable motivic homotopy theory in Mainz.I am an organizer of the GAUS Junior AG on Maps between spherical group rings in Mainz.
+I am an organizer of the GAUS Workshop on Motives and Higher Categories in Mainz.I am an organizer of the GAUS Junior AG on Maps between spherical group rings in Mainz.

 Impressum